 One of the reasons for lower costs is because you only pay for what you need: labor.
 In addition, you’re not paying recruiting fees along with benefits and perks to entice new hires.

 With tens, perhaps hundreds, of thousands of dollars saved each year, investment management firms have increased flexibility for when the markets turn sour and revenue streams slow down.

 The extra cash as a result of cost savings can also be reinvested into your organization, improving areas management sees fit… or maybe your firm would rather use the money and host an epic holiday party at the end of the year!

-At a minimum, outsourcing is the low hanging fruit when it comes to cost savings, providing hedge funds, wealth and and asset managers an extra financial lifeline when the good times aren’t rolling like they once used to.
+At a minimum, outsourcing is the low hanging fruit when it comes to cost savings, providing hedge funds, wealth and asset managers an extra financial lifeline when the good times aren’t rolling like they once used to.

 Access the Empaxis white paper on Making Outsourcing Work

 Most back-offices have their “super person”, and this individual is a firm’s portfolio accounting master.
 There’s nothing they can’t do for their operations… until they decide to leave.

 Operational performance suffers when key personnel depart.
 Either you rely on lesser talented staff to pick up the slack, or you have to hire someone of equal caliber, and good luck with that.
 The tightening labor market has made it harder for investment managers to attract top talent, as our previous blog highlighted.